MiStr1/Tracking_service/README.md

 parameters are not defined they will default to 1.

-Tracking services can be reached through nginx load balancer listening at localhost at port 8080.
+Tracking services can be reached through Nginx load balancer listening at localhost at port 8080.

 Tracking service has one GET endpoint at "/<*accountId*>?*data=<*data*>" which receives path parameter *accountId* and query string parameter *data*.
-If a user with id *accountId* exists in MariaDB cluster and has isActive value set to True then tracking service sends *accountId*, *data* and a timestamp to Kafka to topic *users-tracked*.
+If a user with id *accountId* exists in the MariaDB cluster and has isActive value set to True then the tracking service sends *accountId*, *data*, and a timestamp to Kafka to topic *users-tracked*.

 ## Build and run Cli client